VictoriaMetrics/VictoriaMetrics/docs/keyConcepts.md

 This bufferring improves data ingestion performance.
 The buffered samples are invisible in query results, even if `-search.latencyOffset` command-line flag is set to 0, or if `latency_offset` query arg is set to 0.
-You can send GET request to `/internal/force_flush` http handler at single-node VictoriaMetrics or at `vmstorage` at [cluster version of VictoriaMetrics](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html) in order to forcibly flush the buffered samples to disk, so become visible for querying.
+You can send GET request to `/internal/force_flush` http handler at single-node VictoriaMetrics or to `vmstorage` at [cluster version of VictoriaMetrics](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html) in order to forcibly flush the buffered samples to disk, so they become visible for querying.
 The `/internal/force_flush` handler is provided for debugging and testing purposes only.
-Do not call it in production, since this may significantly slow down data ingestion.
+Do not call it in production, since this may significantly slow down data ingestion performance and increase resource usage.

 ### MetricsQL